JoshBarr/site/src/blog/2019-01-09-bookmarks/index.md

 ### How it works

-We start with a Slack command `/bookmark` that accepts a pipe separated Title, Description, Category and URL:
+We start with a Slack command `/bookmark` that accepts Title, Description, Category and URL properties:

 ![/bookmark command](./bookmarks-command.png)

-A Lambda deployed as a [Netlify](https://netlify.com/) function, triggered from the Slack command, that checks out my `bookmarks.yml` file, adds the new bookmark, and commits it.
+The Slack command is pointing at a Lambda (deployed as a [Netlify](https://netlify.com/) function), which checks out my `bookmarks.yml` file, adds the new bookmark, and commits it back to Github.

 ![/bookmark response](./bookmarks-response.png)